- Professor Laura Cram

 - European public policy, European Identity, Neuropolitics of identity, Neuropolitics of public policy, experimental research, fMRI studies, physiological studies, behavioural games, identity triggers, national identity, symbols, Brexit processes, Scotland and EU

 Laura has an established track-record of research on the European Union policy process and on European Union Identity.
-She currently holds an Senior Fellowship on the UK in a Changing Europe programme from 2015-2016 and is currently a Research Leader on this programme.
+She held a Senior Fellowship on the UK in a Changing Europe programme from 2015-2016 and is currently a Research Leader on this programme.
 She has a particular interest in the neuropolitics of identity and the neuropolitics of public policy and was awarded a prestigious ESRC transformative research grant to extend her research into the field of neuropolitics.
 She is exploring the insights this neuropolitical approach can offer into contemporary debates on the EU as part of her fellowship.
-Her lab uses experimental approaches, including fMRI brain scanning, survey experiments, behavioural games, face-emotion coding, eye-tracking, physiological hormone testing and big data analysis to examine the meaning and effect of identity(ies) in multi-level polities.
+Her lab, NRLabs neuropolitics research, uses experimental approaches, including fMRI brain scanning, survey experiments, behavioural games, face-emotion coding, eye-tracking, physiological hormone testing and big data analysis to examine, for example, the meaning and effect of identity(ies) in multi-level polities.
 She has previously held posts at the Universities of Strathclyde, Sheffield and Warwick.

 MSc Human Cognitive Neuropsychology

 MSc European Social Policy Analysis, Universities of Bath, Maynooth and Tilburg.

 BA (Combined Honours), Modern Greek and Political Science, University of Birmingham.